by Kelly Fisher

 We all come to this job/vocation/calling with a different set of beliefs, wounds, struggles, defenses and automatic responses.
 The thing that matters is the self-inquiry, honesty and discernment about the choices you make, particularly now that you’re teaching.

 There really is no right answer.
-The choice you make today will depend on a great many factors and the only wrong choice is the unconscious one that is motivated by things you’re not willing to acknowledge within yourself.”
+The choice you make today will depend on a great many factors and the only wrong choice is the unconscious one that is motivated by things you’re not willing to acknowledge within yourself.

+Kelly Fisher, e-RYT 500, has made yoga her full-time career since 2005 having spent most of the previous decade in big business IT and part of the decade before that studying Neuropsychology.
 Over the course of her yoga career, Kelly has studied with many teachers from various lineages including Iyengar, Astanga, Satyananda, Prana Flow and Anusara and has investigated related sciences Ayurveda, Acupuncture and Craniosacral therapy.
 She is grateful for the support and advice she has had on her journey.